Should we put a financial value on the impacts an enterprise has on people and the planet? Yes. Let’s talk about why and how.

 We should also abandon any fantasies about living in a fully certified world.
 We understand this for forward-looking statements.
 For example, a careful analysis and review of the evidence can help us predict the number of children that will be vaccinated in a new medical facility next year, but that prediction is inherently uncertain, and we will need to make decisions with the best information we have.

 While we can and should acknowledge these limitations, to make progress let’s take a step back.
-It may seem obvious, but the primary goal of any strategy for any impact-oriented management strategy—be it for impact investing or enterprises seeking to improve their environmental and social impact performance—should be to make better decisions about impact.
+It may seem obvious, but the primary goal of any strategy for any impact-oriented management strategy—be it for impact investing or enterprises seeking to improve their environmental and social impact performance—should be to make better decisions about these impacts.
 To be useful, this system must help inform tradeoffs.
 Should we invest in a company that provides hospital care in sub-Sharan Africa or one that builds solar arrays in India?
 Support EdTech for secondary schools or early childhood education?
 Spend $500,000 per year to switch to post-consumer recycled packaging?
 These decisions all involve value judgments.
 And if we can make the decision that we prefer A to B, we can express this idea quantitatively: the value of A > the value of B.

 Quantifying impacts allows us to express our values and the assumptions behind them more clearly.
 This process can be hard, though not because it requires challenging math or laborious calculations.
 It is hard because the mere contemplation of tradeoffs that touch on the sacred or taboo makes us all uncomfortable (Tetlock, 2003).
 As Tetlock notes, tradeoffs between the secular and the sacred can be particularly difficult.
 We bristle at putting a monetary value on certain impacts (biodiversity, equality, etc.) because it feels like a price.
 If, for example, you conclude that the value of preserving a particular species of tree frog is $25 million, does that mean that if someone were willing to pay you $25.1 million, they could merrily proceed with a plan for frog extermination?
 No. Emphatically no. Instead, the monetary value enables a constructive dialogue around trade-offs and alternatives, enabling us to make a better decision.

 Quantification allows us to evaluate tradeoffs more explicitly.
-Suppose, for example, someone were building a chain of clinics that would provide $100 million of otherwise unavailable health benefits but that initial plan involved destroying the frog’s habitat.
+Suppose, for example, an enterprise was building a chain of clinics that would provide $100 million of otherwise unavailable health benefits but that initial plan involved destroying the frog’s habitat.
 The net benefit of this plan would be $75 million, but that doesn’t mean this plan is optimal.
-The world would, in fact, be better off if we spent $24.9 million to relocate the clinics and preserve the frogs.
+The world would, in fact, be better off if the enterprise spent $24.9 million to relocate the clinics and preserve the frogs.
 And what if you say we should be willing to spend more to save the frogs?
 Then reflect that in your values and use it to make the better decision.

 Beware the One True Number

 The fact that quantification can express these tradeoffs and support good decisions about impact doesn’t mean that it will.
 There is a risk that monetization will improperly collapse all of an enterprise’s impacts to a single number, thereby hiding tradeoffs.
 Not just overlooking, but obliterating, nuance.
 While worthy of consideration and conscious efforts to avoid this pitfall, the reality is that this a concern with any approach to decision-making.
-Use carelessly, monetization can cloud rather than clarify.
+Used carelessly, monetization can cloud rather than clarify.
 But used correctly, monetization forces us to spell out our values, making trade-offs explicit, highlighting negative impacts and distributional issues, and allowing us to express risk, uncertainty, and how we weigh future costs and benefits against the present.
 Ultimately, this allows enterprises and investors to make better decisions about impact and to effectively communicate the drivers of those decisions to their stakeholders.

-I previously shared some of these thoughts on the Harvard Business Review’s excellent Idea Lab conversation about impact monetization.
+Some of these thoughts were previously shared on the Harvard Business Review’s excellent Idea Lab conversation about impact monetization.